andrew867/LuxPower-Advanced/README.md

 Do you want to refresh more often than 6 minutes or do you want to change times in HA?
 Want to set the times in HA easily?
 Have a read of this file but be warned it's a bit more complex!
 Many thanks for the work from @maegibbons for the setup of the times for this. https://github.com/guybw/LuxPython_DEV/blob/master/README_ADVANCED.md

-# Fix your IP
-Most home routers don't give you a fixed IP so when the dongle gets a new IP (anything from every few hours to every few weeks) Once that happens the IP that is in HA changes.
-I HIGHLY recommend giving both the inverter a fixed IP AND Home Assistant.
-I would suggest doing this by doing a dhcp reservation, this is beyond what this project covers but MOST routers will be able to do this.
-Google is going to be your friend on this.
-If it absolutely doesn't then you can assign an IP manually for both the dongle and HA.
 # BACKUPS
 The amount of times people (and me included) that HA has failed or corrupted is a concern.
 PLEASE - if you are running HA on a PI don't install this first, go and install a backup solution (you can backup to Google Drive or many other products) and when your HA dies, it's easy to replace.
 YOU HAVE BEEN WARNED!
 Even on a VM it can corrupt / fail!
 I HIGHLY recommend this https://github.com/sabeechen/hassio-google-drive-backup